-While on the net looking for fun things to do in Kgl, I came across Fazenda Sengha, a horse ranch.
+While on the net looking for fun things to do in Kigali, I came across Fazenda Sengha, a horse ranch and adventure hub that looked very promising.
 I love horses so any chance to be around them, I’ll take it.
 Just after Christmas Alex, Sandra, Nicholas and I decided to go check it out.
 We got a MOVE, Kigali’s’ alternative to Uber or Taxify and set off.
 It’s a bit of a drive but didn’t take as long to get to as I’d thought.

-It’s a big spacious place with views for days! we walked in and waited a while till someone came to settle us in. on top of horse riding, Fazenda offers zip lining, archery, Bad Minton ,a trampoline and Pentaque; some type of ball game.
-We opted for a package including horse riding, zip lining and archery.30 minutes each all for 13,500 francs.
-While fishing for my coins, I felt a sharp bite in my general left boob area, I thought if I ignore it. it would stop but no, it was relentless!
-I put my bag down and dug in there nails deep discovering the culprit, a small winged insect which I squashed and kept it moving thinking that was that
+Fazenda is a big spacious place with views for days! we walked in and waited a while till someone came to settle us in.
+On top of horse riding, Fazenda offers zip lining, archery, Bad Minton ,a trampoline and Pentaque; some type of ball game.
+We opted for a package including horse riding, zip lining and archery,30 minutes each all for 13,500 francs.
+While fishing for my coins, I felt a sharp bite in my general left boob area, I thought if I ignore it, it would stop but no, it was relentless!
+I put my bag down and dug in there nails deep discovering the culprit, a small winged insect which I squashed and kept it moving thinking that was that.

-Next, going passed some healthy donkeys, we went zip lining, compared to the stressful Ugandan experience this was pretty tame.
+Next, going passed some healthy donkeys, we went zip lining.
+Compared to the stressful Ugandan experience this was pretty tame.
 We whizzed back and forth multiple times and even got offered a bonus round.
 Nice!
 Saving the best for last, we did the horse riding just before dusk.
 Ideally I’d wanted to do a horse trail type thing but this did just as well.
 Sandra opted out as she wasn’t feeling the horses that much so Alex went first and I followed right after.
-I met Zoro on his way to the stables, our horse for the day was Sonyador, I loved him!
+Our horse for the day was Sonyador, I loved him!
 At least I think it was a he, I wasn’t looking.